DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 also reserved as Fate Cards.
 At any time, you can discard a Fate Card to ...

   1. *Push Fate*: redraw any check and use the new value.
-  2. *Exchange Fate*: gain one *Power Point* per card discarded (up to your maximum)
+  2. *Exchange Fate*: gain one *Power Point* per card discarded (up to your max)
   3. *Toughen Up*: nullify one point of damage taken per card discarded.

 ### Characters

 You will have a **Character Sheet** with all the information about your character.
 This includes Attributes (general traits, like Agility and Intelligence), and specific Skills under each Attribute (e.g., Finesse under Agility).
 Each Attribute and Skill has a Modifier that you add when performing a Check related to that Attribute or Skill, signified by a number like +1.
-If a Mod equals 0, do not add or subtract from the DR.
+If a Mod equals 0, do not add or subtract from the Difficulty Range when making a check.

 Also on your character sheet are **Powers**.
 This is anything your character can do that might not be accessible to others.
-Some Powers, labeled Minor and Major, take 1 or 2 *Power Points* respectively to activate.
+Some Powers, labeled Minor and Major, may require *Power Points* to activate.
 Your character sheet shows your starting number of Power Points as your maximum.
 You'll need to keep track of how many Power Points you have left as you use Powers.